rust-stuco/lectures/week1/slides.md

 * No null pointers!
 * No buffer overflows!
 * No data races!
+* Memory safety as a guarantee at the type checker
-* Powerful type system
+* Robust type system with functional paradigms
 * Unified build system and dependency management

 ---

-# Feature: Memory Safe
+# Rust Is Memory Safe

+* "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off"
-* Difficult to shoot yourself in the foot
+* Safety by default makes it much harder to shoot yourself in the foot
-* Pointers checked at compile-time
+* Memory accesses checked at compile-time
-* Thread safety from a powerful type system
+* Powerful type system supports thread safety
-* No hidden state

 ---

-# Feature: Low-level
+# Rust Is Low-Level

+* Compiles to machine code
 * No runtime (no garbage collector)
-* Controllable memory allocation
-* Controllable dispatch
-* Can write and wrap low-level code
+* Memory can be allocated deliberately
+* Support for raw pointers
+* Support for inline assembly
 * Zero-overhead FFI

 ---

-# Feature: Modern Language
+# Rust Is Modern

 * Rust is only 8 years old
 * Algebraic and generic data types
+* Affine type system
 * Modern developer tooling <!-- Built-in unit testing and documentation, friendly errors -->
 * Included build system and dependency management
 * Macros / metaprogramming support